Blog

 According to the Global Accessibility Awareness Day Foundation (GAAD), one billion people in our society have some level of physical or mental challenge that can stand in the way of clear communication.
 When we think of people living with disabilities, we tend to think of the most extreme situations (e.g., face blindness) when in fact, most disabilities are subtler and not always visible (e.g., colorblindness).
 Many disabilities are also temporary (e.g., concussions).

-David Berman, UN Special Advisor on Web Accessibility, makes the strong argument that the Higher Education community invented accessibility and that more people have been liberated by technological advancements in North American universities than in all the revolutions and wars in human history.
+David Berman, UN High Level Advisor on Accessible ICT, makes the strong argument that the Higher Education community invented accessibility and that more people have been liberated by technological advancements in North American universities than in all the revolutions and wars in human history.
 These changes mainly occurred in the last six decades, with most innovations in the e-accessibility space occurring in the United States and Canada.

 “Computer-mediated accessibility to information represents the greatest liberation in human history,” says David.
 “When we design for the extremes and do it well, everyone benefits.
 Our budgets, our students, our administrators, our educators, and our society benefits.”